 We have created an amazing array of programs including financial grants, social adaptive outings for young children, educational and social opportunities for parents and guardians, and a fully accessible family camp.
 CPATH continues to develop new programs and partnerships and is committed to meeting the varied needs of our community.

-We look forward witnessing the joys, triumphs, and personal successes that await each and every person living with cerebral palsy.
+We look forward to witnessing the joys, triumphs, and personal successes that await each and every person living with cerebral palsy.

 On your path,